Who has a local connection

 Working in an area

-You have a local connection if you're working in a council area.
+You have a local connection if you work in the area.

 This could include being: